2018wzh/CnC_Red_Alert/README.md

 	cd ..\code
 	wmake WIN32=1
 ```

+Assuming compilation is successful, you should have a `RA95.EXE` in the `RUN` folder.

+To play, simply put the executable in the game directory and launch!

+## Notes

 Please note that to keep things simple, the current focus of this repository it to build the DOS version in the current version of OpenWatcom, which requires a few changes as the modern compiler is slightly more strict in places.
 Also the codebase seems to require a lot of manual tweaking to get the correct build state (such as the CD DOS version not building with the expansion pack changes).